UNBRANDED : A Movie Review | SLO Horse News

 UNBRANDED : A Movie Review

-Since the days are now both shorter and colder, and the promise of rain is here, we may have to get our “horse fix” tucked beneath a blanket on the couch watching “horsey” movies.
 One movie that should be on your “Rainy Day Watch List” is “Unbranded”; the story of four men, fresh out of Texas A&M University, who adopt, train, then ride a group of wild mustangs from Mexico to Canada.
 The quartet and 16 mustangs start in Mexico, enter the US in Texas and make their way through the western side of the middle section of the US, entering into Canada through Montana’s Glacier National Park – four months later.

 Unbranded : At Its Heart A Documentary

-We ride along, per se, with the four men as they find trails, make camp, get stuck, get bored, get lost, lose things, find things, meet people, get upset with each other, and appreciate one another – all expected outcomes of an undertaking of 3,000 miles from Mexico to Canada on horseback.
-Yet there are a few unexpected events that keep things interesting.
-Along the way we are introduced to ideas and thoughts regarding the plight of the wild mustang and the ever-shrinking land on which they live, from a variety of perspectives such as: The BLM, the protesters, veterinarians and ranch managers and the riders themselves as they experience these hardy horses first hand.
-The trail takes a toll on the horses and the riders, yet this solidifies the value of the mustang breed and the focus of the cowboys.
+Along the way we are introduced to ideas and thoughts regarding the plight of the wild mustang and the ever-shrinking land on which they live on.
+The view comes from a variety of perspectives such as: The BLM, the protesters, veterinarians and ranch managers and the riders themselves as they experience these hardy horses first-hand.
+Not surprisingly, the trail takes a toll on the horses and the riders.
+Yet this struggle solidifies the value of the mustang breed and the focus of the cowboys.

 Unbranded : Wrestles With a Variety of Issues

 If you are looking for material to back a “let them alone” position only you won’t find it in this movie.
-You will hear thoughtful insight from the BLM perspective, a nod to the protesters, and factual information from a veterinarian, ranch and land managers.
+Instead you will hear thoughtful insight from the BLM perspective, a nod to the protesters, and factual information from a veterinarian, plus ranch and land managers.
 You will be left to evaluate the info and form your own opinion.
 One other main thought to wrestle with is accessible open space.
 This, in the end, seems to be the primary push of the documentary, which starts out under the premise of proving the hardiness of the mustang breed.
 When the movie is over you will be left to consider many different issues.

 However, you will have enjoyed the scenery, the horses, and the western life-style that is becoming less common “out west”.